Tajuddin Ahmad: Awami League

-Pakistan framed its Constitution in 1956, more than eight years after its independence, under which a general election was supposed to be held in early 1958.
+Pakistan framed its constitution in 1956, more than eight years after its independence, under which a general election was supposed to be held in early 1958.
 In 1958, however, a military junta, led by General Ayub Khan, the then minister of defence, seized power in a coup d'état.
 Ayub Khan declared himself president and chief martial law administrator.
 Four years later, in 1962, he instituted a new constitution, abrogating the old one, legitimising his junta's rule.
 He also reformed the election process in his favour and brutally suppressed democratic activities.
-Tajuddin was arrested in 1958, just after Ayub Khan took over and was imprisoned for a year.
+Tajuddin was arrested in 1958, just after Ayub Khan took over, and was imprisoned for a year.
 Under Ayub's rule, the suffering and deprivation in East Pakistan increased.
-West Pakistan dominated politics, administration, commerce, industry, and education; West Pakistan's cities, like Lahore, Karachi, Rawalpindi, became centres of decision making, thrived as centres of trade, commerce and opportunity.
+West Pakistan dominated politics, administration, commerce, industry, and education; West Pakistan's cities, like Lahore, Karachi, and Rawalpindi, became centres of decision making, and thrived as centres of trade, commerce, and opportunity.
 The East Pakistan capital, Dhaka, was relegated to near obscurity.
-West Pakistani business persons dominated major East Pakistan businesses involved in jute and tea, for example.
+West Pakistani businesspeople dominated major East Pakistan businesses involved in jute and tea, for example.

 Since the mid-1950s, the Awami Muslim League had been turning towards secularism; it dropped 'Muslim' from its name in 1955, becoming known as the Awami League.
 It became vocal over the economic disparity between East and West Pakistan and began gaining popularity among the masses.
 In the Awami League, Tajuddin became close to Sheikh Mujibur Rahman, one of the founders of the party.
 Since 1962, following party President Suhrawardy's policy, the Awami League joined a front of democratic parties, called the National Democratic Front (NDF), against Ayub's military regime and ceased functioning as an individual party.
 In 1964, after Suhrawardy's death, Mujib, the general secretary of the Awami League, revived it as a party in the face of opposition by some senior leaders.
 Mujib's influence in the Awami League only increased with Tajuddin as his 'right-hand man'.